dafny-lang/dafny/docs/DafnyRef/Types.md

 ```

 Some restrictions apply.
 To guarantee that the greatest fix-point always
-exists, the (implicit functor defining the) co-predicate must be
+exists, the (implicit functor defining the) greatest predicate must be
 monotonic.
 This is enforced by a syntactic restriction on the form of the
-body of co-predicates: after conversion to negation normal form (i.e.,
+body of greatest predicates: after conversion to negation normal form (i.e.,
 pushing negations down to the atoms), intra-cluster calls of
-co-predicates must appear only in _positive_ positions—that is, they must
+greatest predicates must appear only in _positive_ positions—that is, they must
 appear as atoms and must not be negated.
 Additionally, to guarantee
 soundness later on, we require that they appear in _co-friendly_
 positions—that is, in negation normal form, when they appear under
 existential quantification, the quantification needs to be limited to a
 finite range[^fn-copredicate-restriction].
-Since the evaluation of a co-predicate might not
+Since the evaluation of a greatest predicate might not
-terminate, co-predicates are always ghost.
+terminate, greatest predicates are always ghost.
 There is also a restriction on
-the call graph that a cluster containing a co-predicate must contain only
+the call graph that a cluster containing a greatest predicate must contain only
-co-predicates, no other kinds of functions.
+greatest predicates, no other kinds of functions.

 [^fn-copredicate-restriction]: Higher-order function support in Dafny is
     rather modest and typical reasoning patterns do not involve them, so this